CodeupClassroom/venus-modified-lessons/spa/jalopy_parts.md

 ### Framework files

+These files should always be present in a Jalopy application, although the contents may change to suit your specific application.

 `js/auth.js` Contains functions for authenticating and identifying the logged-in user.

 `js/createView.js` Orchestrates the generation of a screen from a given URI.